 VMAC is located on beautiful Vancouver Island in Nanaimo, British Columbia, Canada.
 Our facility is situated on eight acres of land in a lush cedar forest.
-Building space totaling 33,000 square feet is where you’ll find VMAC’s 100 employees, working in various departments and cross-functional teams.
+Building space totalling over 40,000 square feet is where you’ll find VMAC’s 100 employees, working in various departments and cross-functional teams.

 The manufacturing facility is equipped with the most advanced machinery on Vancouver Island, ensuring the most precise and consistent product specifications are achieved.

 Tony Menard Tribute

 VMAC exists today because of three phone calls and the way co-founder Tony Menard handled them.
 The first was from Co-founder and current President Jim Hogan.

 In the fall of 1986, Jim was looking for additional support in getting his new business venture off the ground and thought of Tony.
 The two had known each other since high school in Nanaimo, and when Jim was wracking his brain to come up with a contact who seemed a born entrepreneur, Tony was the first person who came to mind.